isomerpages/nlb-learning/_singapore/Adults/Content-on-Iconic-Entertainment-Places.md

 <h5>Happy and New World Amusement Parks</h5>

 National Archives of Singapore.
-(2017). <i> Happy and New World Amusement Parks </i>.
+(2017).
+"Happy and New World Amusement Parks." <i>Stories of Yesteryear - Changing Landscapes</i> Season 1 Ep 15.
+Retrieved 2023, January 26.

 <br><a href="https://www.mewatch.sg/watch/Stories-of-Yesteryear-Changing-Landscapes-E15-Happy-and-New-World-Amusement-Parks-253180" target="_blank">Happy and New World Amusement Parks</A>

 <p>Richard Tan Leng Poh is the Founder and Chair of Garden & Landscape Centre.
-In this clip, he shares his childhood memories of the Happy and New World Amusement Parks.</p>
+In this 2 minute clip, he shares his childhood memories of the Happy and New World Amusement Parks.</p>